Hades vs Dead Cells: Which Action Roguelite Is Right for You?

 For the broader family, our overview of the best indie roguelites of 2026 keeps the newest entries current.

 If the run-based build-craft these two share is the appeal, and you want something with that DNA in a survivors-like wrapper, Granny's Rampage is worth a glance.
 It trades the precise combat of these flagships for the auto-firing survivors-like loop, which makes it more accessible than Dead Cells while keeping the build experimentation that powers both.
-A gun-toting grandmother against demonic suburbia, it hits Steam June 22, 2026, is on Android now, and has zero microtransactions.
+A gun-toting grandmother against demonic suburbia, it launched on Steam June 22, 2026, is on Android now, and has zero microtransactions.

 Hades versus Dead Cells is a choice between warmth and precision, story and execution, forgiveness and challenge.
 Both are genre-defining masterpieces, and neither is a wrong answer.
 Pick Hades if you want to be welcomed, Dead Cells if you want to be tested, and know that you will probably end up loving both.
 That is the privilege of choosing between two of the best games the genre has ever produced.